Challenge Bejerano Lab

 G. Bejerano.
 Automata learning and stochastic modeling for biosequence analysis.
 Hebrew University, Israel, 2003. [pdf]

-[last modified 01/25/08 08:45] Bejerano LabDepartment of Developmental Biology and Department of Computer ScienceStanford University
+• [last modified 2019/10/31 10:10] Bejerano LabDepartments of Computer Science, Developmental Biology and PediatricsStanford University